About the OSU Planetarium

 The OSU Planetarium is a 63-seat 30-foot digital dome theater located on the 5th floor of Smith Laboratory on the OSU main campus in Columbus, Ohio.
 We have been offering educational programs on the night sky to OSU students and the central Ohio community since 1967.

-With funding from the Astronomy Department and the Arts and Sciences College, we began a project to redesign and retool the planetarium for the 21st century.
+With funding from the Astronomy Department and the Arts and Sciences College, we began a project to redesign and refit the planetarium for the 21st century.
 On June 1, 2012, the OSU Planetarium was temporarily closed for an extensive renovation and modernization.
-The upgrades include repairing our leaky roof, a new NanoSeam projection dome, energy-efficient LED lighting, a 5.1 digital surround-sound system, and installation of a state-of-the-art high-definition Spitz XD digital full-dome projection system to replace the A3P, and improvements to enhance ADA accessibility.
+The upgrades included gutting the old room to its walls including all fixtures and the air conditioning system, repairing our leaky roof, installing a new NanoSeam projection dome, energy-efficient LED lighting, a 5.1 digital surround-sound system, and topped off with the installation of a state-of-the-art high-definition Spitz XD digital full-dome projection system to replace the A3P.
+The room configuration was brought up to modern planetarium standards with new custom seating and improvements to enhance ADA accessibility.
 We re-opened to the public in October 2013.

 The old A3P wasn't junked, however, instead we donated it and our old project dome to the Perkins Observatory in Delaware Ohio where we hope it will enjoy many more years of service.

 For information on other planetarium, telescope viewing, and Astronomy Department events, please see the Events page and/or check out our facebook page.